Oilfield to Hold California’s Largest Solar Project

 The solar project is anticipated to save more than 376,000 metric tons of carbon dioxide emissions per year, offsetting the equivalent of 80,000 cars.
 Moreover, the project will create hundreds of direct and indirect jobs in California throughout the oil and gas supply chain and supporting industries.

 “GlassPoint is thrilled to partner with Aera to scale our solar oilfield technology in California and deliver meaningful carbon reductions.
-By harnessing the power of the sun to produce oil, oil operators can efficiently reduce emissions using advanced technology, creating long-term benefits for the local economy and environment,” Sanjeev Kumar, GlassPoint SVP, Americas, said in prepared remarks.
+By harnessing the power of the sun to produce oil, oil operators can efficiently reduce emissions using advanced technology, creating long-term benefits for the local economy and environment,” Sanjeev Kumar, GlassPoint senior vice president, Americas, said in prepared remarks.
 “Our partnership with Aera demonstrates the growing energy convergence where renewables and traditional energy leaders are working together to address some of the biggest challenges of our time.”

 The project is scheduled to break ground in the first half of 2019, with completion anticipated for 2020.